 It’s also important to note that specific fuels and fuel additives are not always referenced in vehicle owner’s manuals, such as fuel stabilizers or octane boosters.
 Use of fuels and fuel additives not mentioned does not necessarily void a vehicle warranty.
 In fact, vehicle manufacturers may not deny a warranty claim based on use of a different fuel if that fuel did not contribute to the problem for which the warranty claim is made.

-Unleaded 88 has a negligible effect on fuel economy.
-Studies by Oak Ridge National Laboratory and the National Renewable Energy Laboratory have shown that with all other things being equal, ethanol’s impact on fuel economy would be equal to the loss of energy density.
+In a real-world environment, the difference in mileage between Unleaded 88 and regular gasoline is virtually undetectable.
+Studies by Oak Ridge National Laboratory and the National Renewable Energy Laboratory have shown that with all other things being equal, in a controlled environment, ethanol’s impact on fuel economy would be equal to the loss of energy density.
 This translates into a loss of less than 2% for Unleaded 88 when compared to regular gasoline.
 For a vehicle getting 30 mpg this would equate to a drop to around 29.4 mpg, or about the loss of miles to the gallon when vehicle tires are improperly inflated.

 A U.S. Department of Agriculture analysis shows that ethanol continues to significantly reduce greenhouse gases (GHG).
 The study notes that ethanol use in transportation fuel reduces GHG by 43% and projects that, based on current trends, these reductions will reach 47% by 2022.